arielkonopka/Gardens-of-Eris/README.md

 ## ChangeLog
+* Now kiki si not placed so danesly, still glitches happen.
 * Fixed monster - more to go, whole monster mechanics must be rewritten
 * Added death ray contraption system kiki & bouba
 * Constants have their namespace